 Click here to find the hours for the Family History Centre.

-These last three stops take in the theatre district with the Theatre Royal, Pavillion Theatre, Glasgow School of Art and Royal Conservatoire of Scotland.
-Hotels like the Novotel, Blythswood Square Hotel, DoubleTree by Hilton and more are in this area of the city.
+These last three stops take in the theatre district, which includes the Theatre Royal, Pavilion Theatre, Glasgow School of Art, and Royal Conservatoire of Scotland.
+This area of the city also features hotels like the Novotel, Blythswood Square Hotel, DoubleTree by Hilton, and more.

 Back at George Square, there is more to find in the area, including the Gallery of Modern Art (another free museum) and the Duke of Wellington statue in front of it.

-Yes, that is a traffic cone on the head of the Duke of Wellington, and this tradition seemed to start back in the 1980s as a drunken prank.
+Yes, that is a traffic cone on the Duke of Wellington’s head, and this tradition seems to have started in the 1980s as a drunken prank.

-Over the years, the cone has gone up on his head, and then taken down by Council.
-Fines were increased and the plinth lifted by 6 feet to try and stop this unceremonious act, but that didn’t stop them.
+Over the years, the cone has gone up on his head and then been taken down by the Council.
+Fines were increased, and the plinth lifted by 6 feet to try and stop this unceremonious act, but that didn’t stop them.

-10,000 signatures and a Facebook campaign finally put an end to the Council’s plans of keeping him coneless.
-He now sits proudly upon his steed, his head under a traffic cone.
+10,000 signatures and a Facebook campaign finally ended the Council’s plans of keeping him coneless.
+He sits proudly on his steed, his head under a traffic cone.

 Gallery of Modern Art

-Now I don’t like modern art much, I just don’t get it, but I went into the Gallery of Modern Art and looked around.
-If you enjoy contemporary art, I am sure this will impress you if you don’t, it’s free and doesn’t take up much of your time to take a look anyway.
+Now, I don’t like modern art much; I just don’t get it, but I went into the Gallery of Modern Art and looked around.
+If you enjoy contemporary art, I am sure this will impress you.
+If not, it’s free and doesn’t take up much of your time to take a look anyway.

 To see what exhibitions are on, you can follow the link here.
 All exhibitions are also free.